CSCfi/csc-user-guide/docs/apps/virusdetect.md

 ## License

-Developers state that the software is free to use and open source, but do not provide a specific license.
+Developers state that the software is free to use and open source, do not provide a specific license.

 ## Available